Sign up to our mailing list here

 NAMs are human-specific techniques that represent superior science.
 They are designed to provide results that are much more human relevant.
 They are not hampered by the non-predicative translation of one species to another.
 Game changing examples are organ-on-a-chip/micro-physiological systems technology and micro-dosing.
 NAMs are not a choice between an animal life or a human loved one, they provide an opportunity to use superior, cutting-edge new approaches that are specific to humans making them more accurate.

-To Download the Full New Approach Methodologies/Non-Animal Methods (NAMs) Resource Sheet Click Here
+To Download the Full New Approach Methodologies/Non-Animal Methods (NAMs) Resource Sheet Click Here.

 Resource Sheet 7 – s24 Animals (Scientific Procedures) Act 1986, revised 2012 (ASPA)